fugue-re/unicornafl/bindings/rust/README.md

     );
 ```

-Moreover, they come with some basic utility functionalities, such as
-a simple heap allocator utilizing Unicorn hooks for sanitization or easily accessible debug prints.
-These are WIP and only tested in ARM LITTLE_ENDIAN mode.

 ## Installation

 This project has been tested on Linux, OS X and Windows.
 The bindings are built for version 1.0 of unicorn.

 First, build AFL++ and Unicorn mode.